rustadadam/PF-GAP/notes.md

     b.
 Enabled it to work in the pipeline

 # Week of April 9th
-## Tasks
-1. Investigating Redcomets extra rows
-2. Applying an MDS transform to the proximities and visualizing them as points.
-    a.
-See what we get.
-Look at the data integrity.
-Is there a distinction between the results
-    b.
-We can calculate the outlier scores -> we can plot these as well.
-(Not necessary)
-    c.
-Run KNN and verify prediction (We would expect a similar score as the forest)
-    d.
-Use the picture -> predictions using raw data
-3. Figure out the Java Code.

 ## Changes and Updates
 1. Investigating Redcomets Extra Rows: